-If you want flatter fry bread, then press the dough out thinner – almost like pizza dough – but then they will be crispier and there won’t be the softness inside.
+If you want flatter fry bread, then use a rolling pin to press the dough out thinner – almost like pizza dough – but then they will be crispier and there won’t be the softness inside.
 Frankly, I prefer the round puffy ones.

 Traveler, photographer, writer.
 I’m eternally curious, in love with the natural world.
 How people can survive in harmony with nature has fueled my food safety and survival gardening practices.

 At the age of 12, I found a newspaper advertisement for a 155-acre farm at a really good price and showed my parents one Sunday morning.
 They bought it and I happily started planting vegetables, peanuts, maize and keeping bees with the help of the local labor.

 Once I married wherever we moved it was all about planting food, keeping chickens and ducks, permaculture and creating micro-climates.
 I learned how to build wooden cabins and outdoor furniture from pallets, and baked and cooked home-grown produce, developing recipes as I went along.

 10 thoughts on “Native American Fry Bread Recipe”

 Hi Jeanie, love the simple and good recipe.
 I backpacked from LA to Houston for 9 months back in 1976.
 On the way I stopped at farms/ranches, made a few bucks for working, went shopping and took off again.